allen-cell-animated/volume-viewer/README.md

 See [`public/index.ts`](./public/index.ts) for a working example. (`npm install; npm run dev` will run that code)

-The basic code to get the volume viewer up and running is as follows:
+The basic code to get the viewer up and running is as follows:

 ```javascript
 // find a div that will hold the viewer